-The Non-executive Directors Session brings together the non-executive directors so that they can exchange ideas outside the context of the Board of Directors meetings.
+The non-executive directors session brings together the non-executive directors so that they can exchange ideas outside the context of the board of directors meetings.

-In this regard, the Non-executive Directors Session assists the Lead Independent Director in his role.
+In this regard, the non-executive directors session assists the lead independent director in his role.

-The Non-executive Directors Session may be called upon to handle the following situations:
+The non-executive directors session may be called upon to handle the following situations:

-- 1. conflict of interest between the Board and the management team; - 2. non-adherence to the code of corporate governance; - 3. inability of the executive corporate officer to carry out his duties as the result of an accident or his death; - 4. proven breach of the code of ethics on the part of the executive corporate officer.
+- 1. conflict between the board and the management team; - 2. non-compliance with the code of corporate governance; - 3. inability of the executive corporate officer to carry out his duties as the result of an accident or his death; - 4. proven breach of the code of ethics on the part of the executive corporate officer.

-The Non-executive Directors Session shall be informed of the deliberations of the Compensation and Nomination Committee regarding the performance of the executive corporate officer.
+The non-executive directors session shall be informed of the deliberations of the compensation and nomination committee regarding the performance of the executive corporate officer.

-The Non-executive Directors Session does not have its own decision-making powers.
-The Session may not assume, nor may it limit, the powers reserved to the Board by law or under the Articles of Association.
-It may also not assume, nor may it limit, the role of the Board's committees.
+The non-executive directors session does not have its own decision-making powers and may not assume, nor may it limit, the powers reserved to the board by law or under the articles of association.
+It may also not assume, nor may it limit, the role of the board's committees.

-The Non-executive Directors Session is composed of all voting and non-voting Directors, with the exception of salaried Directors and executive corporate officers of the Company or of a company in the Company's scope of consolidation.
+The non-executive directors session is composed of all voting and non-voting directors, with the exception of salaried Directors and executive corporate officers of the Company or of a company in the Company's scope of consolidation.

-The term of Session members shall coincide with their term as voting or non-voting Director.
-Nevertheless, the Board may, if it sees fit, terminate a voting or non-voting Director's appointment to the Session before the end of his or her term.
+The term of session members shall coincide with their term as voting or non-voting director; nevertheless, the board may, if it deems appropriate, terminate a voting or non-voting director's appointment to the session before the end of his or her term.

-The Non-executive Directors Session shall be chaired by the Lead Independent Director of the Company.
-The Lead Independent Director shall choose a Secretary from among the Session's members or may be assisted by the General Secretary of the Company.
+The non-executive directors session shall be chaired by the lead independent director of the Company.
+The lead independent director shall choose a secretary from among the session's members or may be assisted by the board secretary.